vippsas/vipps-qr-api/vipps-qr-api.md

   participant qr as QR Code
   participant Merchant
   participant qrApi as QR API
-  participant webhook as Webhook API participant ePayment as ePayments API
+  participant webhooks as Webhooks API participant ePayment as ePayments API

   loop One call for each merchantQrId